cathalaherne2/redisExample/README.md

  when I was doing research, it seemed that Redis Streams would actually contain the older messages also, so I tried that out too

+# Redis streams testing

+I found that when using streams, I kept getting errors that the group i was publishing to didnt exist and I couldnt figure out why.
+It turns out that unlike redis pubsub we cannot just expect that a new topic is automatically being created, and so we need to do some validation to ensure when we write a message it is able to be consumed and not just disappearing into the ether